15below/Build.Tools/README.md

 By adding this dependency, you automatically (though paket magic) get FAKE.

-You can then have a build script which does (assuming paket bootstrapper is in a .paket folder & your solution file is in the root of src)
+Assuming the paket bootstrapper is in a .paket folder & your solution file is in the root of _src_, you can then have a build script which contains:

 ```
 .paket\paket.bootstrapper.exe --run restore